Pike County is named for Zebulon Pike, who was the discoverer of Pikes Peak, and who lived from 1779 to 1813.

 Contractor: McCarthy Construction Company

-Description: The building faces south and is a three story gray colored Bedford limestone and Georgia granite structure.
-The building is 85 feet square and located on spacious grounds.
+Description: The building faces south and is a three story gray colored Bedford limestone, Georgia granite and concrete structure.
+The building is located on spacious landscaped grounds in the center of Bowling Green.
+The building is 85 feet square.
 The south front and all sides of the building have a projecting portico with two large columns rising from the second story to the top of the third story with pediment above at the roof line.
 The first floor entrances are framed with limestone.
+In the interior, the County Circuit Court courtroom is located on the second story.
+The building houses the County Circuit Court of the 45th Judicial Circuit.
+The architect was Henry H Hohenschild and the contractor was McCarthy Construction Company.

 See: The architect, Henry H Hohenschild, also designed courthouses in Barry County, Christian County, Osage County, Pemiscot County, Pulaski County, Scott County and Washington County.

-See: The 45th Judicial District covers Lincoln County and Pike County.
+See: The 45th Judicial Circuit includes Lincoln County and Pike County.

 County Courthouse – Bowling Green